BeasT321/FREAK/README.md

 face_detect.py stores the face of person in pics folder.
 Make the folders in pics folder before running the program.
 Instructions given in Readme.md inside /pics

-First detect and store the face using face_detect.py -Pressing 'space' will store the face
+First detect and store the face using face_detect.py<br>
+  -Pressing 'space' will store the face<br>
-  -pressing 'TAB' will change to next person
+  -pressing 'TAB' will change to next person<br>
-  -pressing 'a' will go back to previous person -pressing 'ESCAPE' will end the program.
+  -pressing 'a' will go back to previous person<br>
+  -pressing 'ESCAPE' will end the program.<br>
 Atleast store ~50 faces for everyperson

 After the faces have been stored, use face_learn.py to learn the faces of everyone.
 This will create trainer.xml file.